 - Another goal for this year is to re-examine our brand as well as our vision and values.
 After all, the world has moved on decades in a year, and it’s high time to change the way we talk about our company.
 There is a lot to be proud of and we should do more to highlight our capabilities and our culture, not just what we do for our clients.

 - In addition to that, we want to talk about Corporate Social Responsibility (CSR).
-We have announced some ambitious goals for 2021, such as our commitment to become carbon neutral this year.
+We have some ambitious goals set out, such as our commitment to become carbon neutral.
 Of course, we will still be on-site to serve our clients effectively, but we will be travelling less and won’t be flying around for half-hour meetings.
 This is a real priority for us as we work to become more sustainable across our business.

 Are there any topics within Simon-Kucher you want to drive in the near future?